Michelle Bitting

 "Threnody" named Finalist for 2020 Edwin Markham Poetry Prize, Reed Magazine.

-BROKEN KINGDOM is the winner of the 2018 Catamaran Poetry Prize.
-Michelle also won the 2018 Mark Fischer Poetry Prize and the 2018 Robert J. DeMott Short Prose Poetry Prize.
+BROKEN KINGDOM won the 2018 Catamaran Poetry Prize.
+In 2018, Michelle also won the Mark Fischer Poetry Prize & the Robert J. DeMott Short Prose Poetry Prize.

 BOOKS